ED30000/my-shuckless-thingaling/README.md

-I do like Suckless, but i wouldn't mind Astolfo sucking me.
+I do like Suckless software as it's based.